Small Intestinal Bacterial Overgrowth: What to Know

 Structural Problems

-Issues like scar tissue or partial blockages in the small intestine can contribute to bacterial overgrowth.
+Conditions such as scar tissue or partial blockages in the small intestine can contribute to bacterial overgrowth.

-Let us look at the common symptoms of small intestinal bacterial overgrowth.
+Let’s examine the common symptoms of small intestinal bacterial overgrowth.

 What are the Common Symptoms of Small Intestinal Bacterial Overgrowth?